 In this digital age, it is quite easy for people to fake their identities and form aliases.
 Considering this, employers will utilize background checks to ensure that a job applicant is who he or she claims to be.
 They will accomplish this by confirming his or her name, date of birth, social security number, and work authorization status.
 Some systems will also look into a candidate’s address history to ascertain his or her identity.

-2. Criminal Background
+2. Criminal & Substance Background

 There exist employers will not hire individuals who have certain misdemeanors, felonies, or warrants on their records.
 This is why they take advantage of background screening services; such services produce information about a person’s local and federal criminal history.
 By accessing an individual’s criminal record, an establishment can ascertain whether he or she has engaged in criminal activity, the kinds of crimes he or she has had convictions for, and when those crimes were committed.
 Substances use is another area many employers screen for.
 Companies can have strict policies for their employees and want to make sure that their employees aren’t using substances on and off the clock.
 Employees or new hires may find themselves facing an upcoming drug screening and trysting to answer the question, does Delta-8 show up on a drug test?

 3. Education History